-The below information describes how health information about you may be used and disclosed by Suburban Imaging/Suburban Radiologic Consultants.
+The below information describes how medical information about you may be used and disclosed by Suburban Imaging/Suburban Radiologic Consultants.
 It also details how you may access and control your health information.

 Download this information as a PDF.

 Suburban Radiologic Consultants ("Suburban") is committed to protecting your privacy and understands the importance of safeguarding your medical information.
 We are required by federal law to maintain the privacy of health information that identifies you or that could be used to identify you (known as "Protected Health Information" or "PHI").
 We also are required to provide you with this Notice of Privacy Practices ("Notice"), which explains our legal duties and privacy practices, as well as your rights, with respect to PHI that we collect and maintain.
 We are required by federal law to abide by the terms of this Notice currently in effect.
 However, we reserve the right to change the privacy practices described in this Notice and make the new practices effective for all PHI that we maintain should we make such a change, you may obtain a revised Notice by calling our office and requesting a revised copy be sent in the mail, or accessing our website.

 A. Routine Uses and Disclosures of Protected Health Information

 We are permitted under federal law to use and disclose PHI, without your written authorization, for certain routine uses and disclosures, such as those made for treatment, payment, and the operation of our business.
 The following are examples of the types of routine uses and disclosures of PHI that we are permitted to make.
 While this list is not exhaustive, it should give you an idea of the routine uses and disclosures we are permitted to make.